Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Quick Start
 ===========
-To start a new project define two files, a LightningModule and a Trainer file.
+| To start a new project define two files, a LightningModule and a Trainer file.
-To illustrate Lightning power and simplicity, here's an example of a typical research flow.
+| To illustrate the power of Lightning and its simplicity, here's an example of a typical research flow.

 Case 1: BERT
 ------------

-Let's say you're working on something like BERT but want to try different ways of training or even different networks.
+| Let's say you're working on something like BERT but want to try different ways of training or even different networks.
-You would define a single LightningModule and use flags to switch between your different ideas.
+| You would define a single LightningModule and use flags to switch between your different ideas.

 .. code-block:: python